Report: J&J pauses production of its COVID-19 vaccine

-(NewsNation Now) — Johnson & Johnson reportedly shut down production on the only plant making usable batches of its COVID-19 vaccine, the New York Times reported.
+(NewsNation Now) — Johnson & Johnson reportedly shut down production in the only plant making usable batches of its COVID-19 vaccine, the New York Times reported.

 The Times reports the stoppage is temporary, with the facility in the Dutch city of Leiden expected to start making the vaccine again after a few months.

-It is unclear exactly why the company late last year quietly shut down production at its Dutch facility that has instead turned its attention to making another vaccine for an unrelated virus, The Times reported.
+It is unclear exactly why the company late last year quietly shut down production, but the Dutch facility has instead turned its attention to making another vaccine for an unrelated virus, The Times reported.

 It is also not clear whether the pause has had an impact on vaccine supplies yet.